Brian Robinson Jr.: Professional career

+Washington Commanders

 Robinson was selected by the Washington Commanders in the third round (98th overall) of the 2022 NFL draft.
 He signed his four-year rookie contract on May 18, 2022.
 On August 28, 2022, Robinson was shot in the knee and glute during an armed robbery involving two men after leaving a restaurant in the Near Northeast neighborhood of Washington, D.C. shortly before 6 p.m.
 EDT.
 He suffered no life-threatening damage and was discharged from MedStar Washington Hospital Center the following day.
 Robinson missed the first four games of the season before making his NFL debut in Week 5 against the Tennessee Titans, where he rushed nine times for 22 yards.

 Robinson's first career touchdown came the following week against the Chicago Bears, a game-winner in the fourth quarter of a Commanders victory.
 He recorded his first career 100-yard rushing game in a Week 12 win over the Atlanta Falcons.
 As a rookie, he appeared in 12 games and started nine.
 He finished with 205 carries for 797 rushing yards and two rushing touchdowns to go along with nine receptions for 60 receiving yards and one receiving touchdown.
 He was named the 2022 Inspiration of the Year by Sports Illustrated and voted Washington's Ed Block Courage Award winner.

-In Week 10 of the 2023 season, Robinson had six receptions for 119 yards and a touchdown in the 29–26 loss to the Seahawks.
+In Week 10 of the 2023 season, Robinson had six receptions for 119 yards and a touchdown in the 29–26 loss to the Seattle Seahawks.
 He started 15 games during the season, finishing with 178 carries for 733 rushing yards and five rushing touchdowns with 36 receptions for 368 receiving yards and four receiving touchdowns.

 In Week 2 of the 2024 season, Robinson had 17 carries for a new game-high of 133 rushing yards.
 He would record 101 rushing yards and a touchdown in the Week 4 win over the Arizona Cardinals.
 In Week 13, he had his third 100+ yard performance with 103 rushing yards and a touchdown in the 42-19 win against the Tennessee Titans.
 He finished the 2024 regular season with new career highs of 799 rushing yards and eight rushing touchdowns over 14 games.
 Robinson recorded 77 rushing yards and two rushing touchdowns in the 45-31 Divisional round win over the Detroit Lions that advanced Washington to the NFC Championship Game.
 In the NFC Championship Game, Robinson had 11 carries for 36 yards in the 55–23 loss against the eventual Super Bowl champion Philadelphia Eagles.

-San Francisco 49ers (2025–present)
+San Francisco 49ers

 On August 24, 2025, Robinson was traded to the San Francisco 49ers in exchange for a sixth-round pick in the 2026 NFL draft.
+He played in all 17 games as the backup to Christian McCaffrey, recording 400 rushing yards and two touchdowns.

+Atlanta Falcons

+On March 26, 2026, Robinson signed a one-year, $2.5 million contract with the Atlanta Falcons.